 |*Serious* attempt at health|

-Most of us associate malnutrition with third world countries, but in western society we seem to have managed to evolve our diet into self-selected malnutrition as a default.
+Most of us associate malnutrition with developing countries, but in western society we seem to have managed to evolve our diet into self-selected malnutrition as a default.
 Malnutrition is not hunger: it is a lack of nutrients.
 In the past I had such free choice of healthy food available but often chose to please my palate at the expense of my health.
 Salad isn't garnish, I can actually eat it: in fact, on hindsight, I think I should more often have ordered the garnish as the main event!
 I considered my diet to be *reasonably* healthy but not compared to my standards now.
 Every meal is an opportunity to nourish the body so I always make sure I'm actually eating food, not junk.
+I don't trust the receptionist of my body, it often gives bad advice!
 Junk food satisfies the appetite too easily but gives us nothing back in terms of health.
 It's lottery ticket mentality instead of sound investment.
-We wouldn't put diesel in a petrol fuelled car so why not start treating our bodies the same?
+We wouldn't put diesel in a petrol fueled car so why not start treating our bodies the same?